ZheRao/Self-Learning/README.md

 # Self-Learning
-This is to backup my study notes/important readings from books
+This is to backup the important readings from books or transcripts from lectures